Xander Schauffele wins first major at PGA Championship in a thriller at Valhalla

 In so many ways, this time was overdue.
 He had gone nearly two years since last winning at the Scottish Open.
 Schauffele had eight consecutive finishes in the top 20 at majors coming into Valhalla.
 He already had a pair of runner-up finishes and six top 5s.

-And in the last two months alone, he lost 54-hole leads when he was chased down by Scheffler's 64 at The Players Championship and by Rory McIlroy's 65 last week at the Wells Fargo Championship.
+In the last two months alone, he lost 54-hole leads when he was chased down by Scheffler's 64 at The Players Championship and by McIlroy's 65 at the Wells Fargo Championship.

 The victory was his eighth on the PGA Tour — that doesn't include his Olympic gold from the Tokyo Games in 2021.
 This one moves him to a career-best No. 2 in the world, still a long way from Scheffler but assuring Schauffele of qualifying for the U.S. team in the Olympics.